3ga01/file-server/README.md

 File preview: Users can preview files on the server using a simple web interface.
 The app supports multiple file formats, including images, videos, audio files, and documents.

-File Download: Users can download files from the server using a secure link.
-The app generates a unique download link for each file, which expires after a specified time period.
+File Download: Users can download files from the server by clicking on the download link.

+Send Emails: Users can send files by adding recepient email address.

+Upload Files: Admins can upload files with the file name and description

+View Files: Admins can view download and sent email count.

 User Authentication: The app provides a secure login mechanism that verifies user credentials against a database.
 Only authenticated users can access the file server.